What's your first thought when someone mentions SEO?

 My what now?

-Whenever I write a blog post, I make sure I link to other similar blog posts I've done in the past, and I have a list of people in my niche that I'd like to write guest posts for and collaborate with, but I never get around to doing it.
+Whenever I write a blog post, I try to make sure I link to other similar blog posts I've done in the past, and I have a list of people in my niche that I'd like to write guest posts for and collaborate with, but I never get around to actually doing any of it.